 - Official GRE scores for general test from ETS.
+(The GRE is optional.)

 - An Official TOEFL score, for those from countries in which English is not the first language.
 (Please note: The Department of Aerospace Engineering requires all students who are from countries in which English is not the first language to take the TOEFL test.)
 Please review English Proficiency requirements as outlined by the Graduate College.